vanelsberg/APKautobuild/README.md

 * Other configuration:

-    * The script file _build_APK.sh_ defines a variable named **data_local**.
+    * The script file _build_APK.sh_ defines a variable named **data_local** using confiuration as defined in the file _config.build_
-    It defaults to the directory **data** in the root directory of this project but you may change this to any directory location on your local machine.
+    It defaults to the directory **data** in the root directory of this project but you may change this to any (sub)directory location on your local machine.
+For details see config.build.

 ## Building Android .APK files